 Following that, the person needs to provide personal information, which includes name, date of birth or incorporation, and PAN, as well as, the verification code.
 Taxpayers must ensure to input details as per their PAN card.
 They also need to verify such information with the Income Tax Department’s official account.

 After filling out the necessary details, click on “Proceed”.
 Next, alongside these pieces of information, one is required to furnish any of the following details –

-One such necessary details have been provided, click on “Proceed”.
-Next, the individual needs to provide communication details such as a home address, email ID and mobile number.
+One such necessary detail has been provided, click on “Proceed”.
+Next, the individual needs to provide communication details such as a home address, email ID, and mobile number.

 Subsequently, the taxpayer needs to set up a password and answer the security question to continue.

 The next page will show all the previously-furnished pieces of information.
 Persons can edit such details, if required, or confirm them to proceed.